-- What kinds of content they want, like, and prefer.
+- The kinds of content they want, like, and prefer (format).

 There are different ways to conduct keyword research.
 But here’s what I do.
 For me, the easiest way to determine the above (i.e., topic, intent, and format) is to look for evidence from what’s already out there.
 I start from an existing topic, idea, or result (let’s call it a “seed”), and I drill down further to find more clues.

 Top copywriters know that the success of a marketing message hinges on adequately answering three simple questions:

 The answers to those three questions will guide you the rest of the way.

 You likely know your market.
 If you’ve been practicing, say, plastic surgery for a while, you probably know your market very well — including your market’s complaints and concerns.
 The next question is to uncover how they talk about them.

 For instance, what do they search for?
 What questions do they ask?
 And at what stage of awareness are they?
 In other words, are they interested in knowing more about the problem?
 The possible solutions?
 One solution in particular?
 One provider of that solution in particular?

 Again, this is not about knowing what keywords to target.
 It’s about knowing and understanding your market’s search patterns.
 There are ample SEO tools to help you do that.
 But the easiest way is to go to Google and type in the problem they’re experiencing, and you will be able to uncover three important clues:

 - What results come up.